rogersgl/tasaR/README.md

 ## **Options for tas_analyze**

-**Merge paired-end reads? -** Tells tasAnalyzer whether to call PANDAseq to merge paired-end reads.
+**Merge paired-end reads? -** Tells tasaR whether to call PANDAseq to merge paired-end reads.

-**Enable somatic hypermutation module? -** Tells tasAnalyzer whether to identify AID hotspot motifs and measure mutations at those sites.
+**Enable somatic hypermutation module? -** Tells tasaR whether to identify AID hotspot motifs and measure mutations at those sites.

-**Measure amino acid mutations? -** Tells tasAnalyzer whether to identify and classify mutations of the amino acid sequence.
+**Measure amino acid mutations? -** Tells tasaR whether to identify and classify mutations of the amino acid sequence.

 **Number of sequences to align? -** For multiple sequence alignments, tells how many sequences to align.
 A default of 10 is recommended for readability and processing time, as this step can be quite intensive.

 **Minimum read frequency for analysis? - Only for samples without UMIs.** The minimum frequency (%) of reads to be included in the analysis.
 A range of 1% (0.1) to 0.01% (0.0001) is recommended.

-**Predict DNA repair pathway use? -** Tells tasAnalyzer whether to measure the frequences of different types of mutations and predict the rate of usage for the likely underlying DNA repair pathways.
+**Predict DNA repair pathway use? -** Tells tasaR whether to measure the frequences of different types of mutations and predict the rate of usage for the likely underlying DNA repair pathways.
 Useful for amplicons spanning gene editing nuclease target sites to estimate the activity of the nuclease.

-**Plot phylogenetic trees of multiple sequence alignments? -** Tells tasAnalyzer whether to plot phylogenetic trees of the sequences aligned in the MSA module.
+**Plot phylogenetic trees of multiple sequence alignments? -** Tells tasaR whether to plot phylogenetic trees of the sequences aligned in the MSA module.

 ## Description of the Input.csv file